George Grasso

 George A. Grasso (born August 15, 1957) is a retired judge from New York City.
-He is also a 30 year veteran of the New York City Police Department.
+He is also a 30-year veteran of the New York City Police Department.
 He retired as first deputy police commissioner in 2010 to become a judge.
 Grasso retired as Administrative Judge, Queens County Supreme Court for Criminal Matters in August 2022.

 He announced his candidacy for Queens District Attorney in October 2022.
+He was defeated by Melinda Katz.

 Early life and education

 George Grasso was born in Hollis, Queens and grew up in Valley Stream, New York.
 His father, George, worked as a printer and his mother, Rosalie, worked as a homemaker and comptometer operator.
 In the 1920s, his grandparents, Maria and Angelo, immigrated to Brooklyn, NY from Avellino and Basilicata, Italy.

 Grasso graduated from Valley Stream Central High School in 1975.
 He graduated from York College, City University of New York (magna cum laude) in January 1980 with a Bachelor of Arts in economics and a minor in political science.
 In his major, economics, Grasso graduated with a 4.0 GPA.

 Earning a full-tuition scholarship, Grasso attended law school through night classes at St. John’s University.
 He graduated with a J.D. in 1984.